 - 1 Family sized can of Cream of Chicken Soup

 - 1 tablespoon minced garlic

 - Assorted vegetables for convenience I used a prepackaged bag with carrots, broccoli and cauliflower

 - salt and pepper to taste

 - 12 oz. egg noodles for a side

-Add the vegetables on top of sauce and then add salt and pepper to taste to the vegetables.
+Add the vegetables on top of sauce and then add salt, pepper, and onion powder to taste to the vegetables.

 - Cover and turn crock pot on low.
 Cooking times will depend on how thick chicken is.
 Because I used chicken tenderloins which are thinner, chicken was done after 4 1/2 hours.
 If using a thicker chicken breast, continue in the crock pot until fully cooked.